 6.4.2 Autonomous network level for RAN UE throughput optimization

-6.4.2.1 Introduction

 RAN UE throughput is a key performance for radio network, and, numerous radio feature parameters with broad value ranges affect the RAN UE throughput.
 There are many radio feature parameters of RAN NE level or cell level, for examples, MLB related parameters, resource schedule related parameters, cell reselection related parameters, handover related parameters, different radio feature parameters affect each other and the combination number of various parameter values is large.
 Therefore, it’s complex to adjust radio feature configuration parameters to achieve the optimized RAN UE throughput.
 So introducing the autonomous network level for RAN UE throughput optimization will be benefit for operator to achieve the full autonomy goal step by step and have clear view on which typical issues can be addressed by utilizing autonomy mechanism in corresponding steps.
 The requirements for each autonomous level for RAN UE throughput optimization are different.